Kubota Engines Aim for a Clean Environment and a Better Life

 Today, based on the “one source, multiple solutions” philosophy, Kubota engines come in a fuel-flexible lineup that can easily support diesel, gasoline, natural gas, and LPG — and they offer a horsepower range no other manufacturer can match.

 We have listened closely to each and every user's needs and worked to respond to their demands.
 The results are the industry-leading adaptability that Kubota engines offer.

 Engine development pushes on with a “starting from scratch” mindset

-With EU Stage V standards scheduled to take effect in 2019, environmental regulations will become even more stringent.
+With EU Stage V standards going into effect over 2019 to 2020, environmental regulations will become even more stringent.
 Kubota will combine the engine technologies we have built over the years with know-how from electronics, chemistry and other fields to pass any and all standards and keep delivering true performance to all users.